hathibelagal-dev/instantpolyglot/docs/eng/Cree.md

 ## Verb Conjugation

-Let's look at the conjugation of the VAI verb **pimohtē-** (ᐱᒧᐦᑌ-) meaning "to walk" in the present tense:
+Let's look at the conjugation of the VAI verb **pimohtē-** (ᐱᒧᐦᑌ-) meaning “to walk” in the present tense:

 | Person | Singular | Plural |
 |--------|----------|--------|